 For that reason, when you visit different websites with your smart TV, you are more likely to experience lagging and interface issues because most sites are built to require a higher processor power to access them.
 There’s also the problem of compatibility between screen sizes and glitches while navigating.

 Because users expect their smart TV to run on the slower side while on the web anyway, it is even more imperative that you use an application that will provide the best web browsing experience your TV can offer.
-The following is a list of what we found are users’ favorite web browsing apps to use on their smart TV:
+The following is a list of what we found are users’ favorite TV web browsing apps to use on their smart TV:

 Most importantly, you can easily download the Puffin TV Browser directly from your Android TV’s Play Store, eliminating sideloading issues.